GrapeCity/ComponentOne-ASPNET-MVC-Samples/HowTo/CollectionView/MultipleControlsBinding/readme.txt

-﻿ASP.NET Core MVC Multiple Controls Binding
+﻿ASP.NET MVC Multiple Controls Binding
 ---------------------------------------------
-This sample shows how to bind one CollectionView to multiple controls in ASP.NET Core MVC.
+Multiple Controls Binding sample shows how to bind one CollectionView to multiple controls.